tpoechtrager/osxcross/README.md

 This method may require up to 25 GB of free disk space.
 An SSD is recommended for this method.

-1. Download Xcode like described in 'Packaging the SDK on Mac OS X'
+1. Download Xcode like described in 'Packaging the SDK on macOS'
 2. Install `clang`, `make`, `libssl-devel`, `lzma-devel` and `libxml2-devel`
 3. Run `./tools/gen_sdk_package_pbzx.sh <xcode>.xip`
 4. Copy or move the SDK into the tarballs/ directory

 ##### Packing the SDK on Linux - Method 2 (works up to Xcode 7.3): #####

-1. Download Xcode like described in 'Packaging the SDK on Mac OS X'
+1. Download Xcode like described in 'Packaging the SDK on macOS'
 2. Install `cmake`, `libxml2-dev` and `fuse`
 3. Run `./tools/gen_sdk_package_darling_dmg.sh <xcode>.dmg`
 4. Copy or move the SDK into the tarballs/ directory

 ##### Packing the SDK on Linux (and others) - Method 3 (works up to Xcode 7.2): #####

-1. Download Xcode like described in 'Packaging the SDK on Mac OS X'
+1. Download Xcode like described in 'Packaging the SDK on macOS'
 2. Ensure you have `clang` and `make` installed
 3. Run `./tools/gen_sdk_package_p7zip.sh <xcode>.dmg`
 4. Copy or move the SDK into the tarballs/ directory